-(Marl ( One) × QUARTERLY REPORT PURSUANT TO SECTI ON 13 OR 15(d) OF THE SEC URITIES EXCHANGE ACT OF 1934 For the qu arterly period ended Septem ber 30, 2023 OR TRANSITION REPORT PURSUANT TO SECTI ON 13 OR 15(d) OF THE SEC URITIES EXCHANGE ACT OF 1934 For the transition period from to Co mmission File Number: 001-4 10629 0411551 THERMEN CANDEL THERAPEU HCS, INC. (Exact Nam e of Registrant as Specified in its Charter) Delaware 52-2214851 (State or other jurisdiction of incorporation or organization) (I.R.S.
-Employer Identification No.) 117 Kendrick St, Suite 450 , Needham, MA 02494 (Address of principal executive offices) phone number, including area c (Zip Code) 040.
-(017) 010 0440 Securities registered pursuant to Section 12(b) of th Title of each class Trading Symbol(s) Name of each exchange on which registered Common Stock, par value \$0.01 per share CADL The Nasdaq Global Market Indicate by check mark whether the registrant (1) had during the preceding 12 months (or for such shorter perements for the past 90 days.
-Yes $\boxtimes$ No $\square$ as filed all reports required to be fil riod that the registrant was require ed by Section 13 or 15(d) of the Securities Exchange Act of the file such reports), and (2) has been subject to such file of ing active Data File required to be submitted pursuant to Rule er period that the registrant was required to submit such fil Indicate by check mark whether the registrant is a lamerging growth company.
-See the definitions of "large abany" in Rule 12b-2 of the Exchange Act. ed filer, a non-accelerated filer, smaller reporting company, " "smaller reporting company," and "emerging growth , or Larg e accelerated filer $\Box$ Accelerated filer Non- accelerated filer Smaller reporting company Emerging growth company $\boxtimes$ new If an emerging growth company, indicate by check r or revised financial accounting standards provided purs ot to use the extended transition period for complying with large Act. $\hfill\Box$ any Indicate by check mark whether the registrant is a s hell company (as defined in Rule : L2b-2 of the Exchange Act).
-Yes $\square$ No $\boxtimes$ As of November 1, 2023, the registrant had 28,919, 810 shares of common stock, \$0.0 11 par value per share, outstanding.
+• (One) 10N 40 0D 45(-I) 05 THE 050I UDITIES EVOLUNIOS ACT OF 4004 × QUARTERLY REPORT PURSUANT TO SECT For the quarterly period ended March OR 1 31, 2024 TRANSITION REPORT PURSUANT TO SECTI ON 13 OR 15(d) OF THE SEC URITIES EXCHANGE ACT OF 1934 to mmission File Number: 001-4 CANDEL THED V DEII.
+TICS INC THERAPEU • (Exact Nam ne of Registrant as Specified i n its Charter) Delaware 52-2214851 (1.5.2.
+Francisco (State or other jurisdiction of incorporation or organization) (I.R.S.
+Employer Identification No.) 117 Kendrick St, Suite 450 02404 Needham, MA (Address of principal executive offices) 02494 (Zip Code) Registrant's tele phone number, including area co ode: (617) 916-5445 Securities registered pursuant to Section 12(b) of the ne Act: The of each store Trading Name of a state of a s Title of each class Common Stock, par value \$0.01 per share Symbol(s) CADL Name of each exchange on which registered The Nasdag Global Market Indicate by check mark whether the registrant (1) had during the preceding 12 months (or for such shorter parements for the past 90 days.
+Yes \boxtimes No \square as filed all reports required to be file criod that the registrant was require ed by Section 13 or 15(d) of the Securities Exchange d to file such reports), and (2) has been subject to s Act of uch filing Indicate by check mark whether the registrant has segulation S-T (\S 232.405 of this chapter) during the prec No \square Indicate by check mark whether the registrant is a lamerging growth company.
+See the definitions of "large abany" in Rule 12b-2 of the Exchange Act.
+Larg e accelerated filer Accelerated filer Non- accelerated filer Smaller reporting company Emerging growth company X new If an emerging growth company, indicate by check ror revised financial accounting standards provided purs g with any Indicate by check mark whether the registrant is a s hell company (as defined in Rule 1 2b-2 of the Exchange Act).
+Yes □ No ⊠ As of May 6, 2024, the registrant had 29,744,731 st nares of common stock, \$0.01 par v alue per share, outstanding.